Second Melillan campaign: Battles

 As a result of these deaths, Prime Minister Antonio Maura increased the Spanish garrison at Melilla from 5,000 men to 22,000 in preparation for an offensive.
 All the Spanish forces involved were conscripts; at this stage, Spain had neither professional troops, nor indigenous troops under arms.
 The Spanish army was poorly trained and equipped and lacked basic maps.

-The impressment in mainland Spain that followed the beginning of the conflict brought about insurrection by the popular classes (the system provided the wealthy with facilities to avoid impressment), spilling over into the Tragic Week events, that took place from late July to early August, most acrimoniously in Barcelona, where protests intertwined with outbursts of anticlerical violence, forcing the Maura government to suspend Constitutional guarantees in the whole country after 28 July.
+The impressment in mainland Spain that followed the beginning of the conflict brought about insurrection by the popular classes (the system provided the wealthy with facilities to avoid impressment), spilling over into the Tragic Week events, that took place from late July to early August 1909, most acrimoniously in Barcelona, where protests intertwined with outbursts of anticlerical violence, forcing the Maura government to suspend Constitutional guarantees in the whole country after 28 July.

 Spanish troops were shot at by francs-tireurs and skirmishes occurred near Melilla.
 General Marina decided to post six companies at Ait Aixa, under command of Colonel Álvarez Cabrera.
 They left Melilla at nightfall but got lost and, in the morning, found themselves in the Alfer Canyon, where they were decimated by gunfire from the heights.
 Colonel Cabrera and 26 men were killed, and 230 were wounded.

-On 27 July the Spanish suffered a second defeat (known in Spain as the : "Disaster of the Wolf Ravine").
+On 27 July the Spanish suffered a second defeat at Wolf Ravine.
 The day before Marina had determined to send forces to protect the Segunda Caseta and also ordered General Pintos to keep guard in the vicinity of the Mount Gurugu at the helm of a brigade of jägers.
 The Riffians ambushed the jägers and inflicted losses of about 600 wounded and 150 killed on the Spanish troops (although the numbers are subject to dispute), including Pintos, who perished in action.

 After this disaster, the Spanish paused their military operations.
 They raised troop-levels to 35,000 men and brought heavy artillery from Spain, and at the end of August launched a new attack.
 By January 1910 their overwhelming strength had enabled them to subdue most of the eastern tribes.
 The Spanish continued to expand their Melilla enclave to encompass the area from Cape Tres Forcas to the southern inlets of Mar Chica.
 However, this was achieved at the cost of 2,517 casualties.